andrei191999/Python-CSV-manipulator/README.md

 #### Setting Up the Project
 To set up this Python project from scratch, follow these steps:

-1. **Install Python**:
-Ensure that Python 3.x is installed on your system.
-You can download it from [python.org](https://www.python.org/downloads/).

-2. **Create a Virtual Environment** (optional but recommended):
-   - Navigate to your project directory.
-   - Run `python -m venv venv` to create a virtual environment named `venv`.
-   - Activate the virtual environment:
-     - On Windows, run `.\venv\Scripts\activate`.
-     - On macOS/Linux, run `source venv/bin/activate`.

-3. **Install Required Packages**:
-Install all required packages by running `pip install -r requirements.txt` in your command line.

-5. **Prepare Input/Output Folders**: To organize your Python project for data processing with the `master_script.py` and its associated input/output folders, you can structure the project directory as follows:
+1. **Prepare Input/Output Folders**: To organize your Python project for data processing with the `master_script.py` and its associated input/output folders, you can structure the project directory as follows.
+This structure not only keeps your data organized but also clearly separates test files from live data, reducing the risk of accidental data manipulation.

     ```
     project_directory/